Wednesday, August 31, 2016

 The day use area at Three Creek Meadow Horse Camp.

-Three Creek Meadow has 9 spots with log corrals, and you can make reservations.
+Three Creek Meadow has 9 spots with what were recently log corrals but have been replaced with steel, and you can make reservations.
 Some of the sites are big enough for larger rigs, but not all.

 Three Creek Lake.